|

 (non-clickable image to prevent spam)

 Yes!
-Point your smartphone to m.shortreckonings.com.
+Point your smartphone to https://m.shortreckonings.com.

 Notes:

-stores on your mobile a list of all sheets you
+- Signing-in using your Facebook account is not available but the mobile version stores on your mobile a list of all the sheets you visit and create for easy access;

-Signing in with Facebook is optional.
+Signing in with Facebook is totally optional.
 If you have no Facebook account or do not wish to sign in with your Facebook account, you can still use most Short Reckonings features.

 First Time Sign In: The first time you sign in with Facebook, Facebook will prompt you to authorize Short Reckonings.